Dressing and Grooming

 - Organize the process.

 Lay out clothing in the order that each item should be put on.
-Hand the person one item at a time while giving simple, direct instructions such as "Put on your shirt," rather than "Get dressed."
+Hand the person one item at a time while giving simple, direct instructions such as "Put your arms in the sleeves," rather than "Get dressed."

 - Pick comfortable and simple clothing.